Etude 10: Circular Breathing

 - Sound: your flute sound in general will improve, especially concerning flexibility and openness of sound.

 How to study the Basics of Circular Breathing

 We will study circular breathing in a sequence of steps, where each step is an extension of the step before.
 It is truly important that you take enough time for mastering each step.
 Also, once you progress to a next step you should frequently return to any previous steps.
 In that way you not only learn the physical muscles involved, but - and this is important - will accustom yourself entirely to each step.
 Probably, the action of exhaling and inhaling simultaneously might be quite a hurdle, so you should give yourself sufficient practice time to develop a comfortable sensation.
 To study these steps daily may just take a few minutes.
 But do repeat these short studies often.
 For example studying 3 times a day for 3 minutes is a good rule of thumb (3x3).

 Step 1: Nose + Balloon

 Close the mouth and inflate the cheeks with air.
 Relax the embouchure as much as possible.
 Now inhale and exhale through the nose normally.
 In this step, the mouth cavity may feel (and look) like a balloon with just static air inside and totally separated from the lungs.
 Alternatively, you could fill the mouth with some water and then in and exhale through the nose normally.

 Step 2: Nose + Deflating Balloon

 Perform like step 1.
-Additionally you let escape the air in the mouth, little by little, or even better, by a constant airstream through a small lip-opening.
-This is like a deflating balloon.
-We can may try this step also with water in the mouth.
+Additionally you let the air in the mouth escape through a small lip-opening, little by little, or even better, by a constant airstream.
+This feels like a deflating balloon.
+We can try also this step with water in the mouth.
 Make the water escape through a small lip-opening, creating a small water-jet (best to study this when taking a shower).